VNMurthyLab/trail_tracking/README.md

 ### 3. Top view of a mouse tracking a trail
 ![Example of a mouse tracking a trail](data/Trailtracking_top1_c.gif)
-*A top-down view of a mouse following an odor trail*
+*A top-down view of a mouse following an odor trail.*